-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could have been generated during the process.
-If you can read French, the original and correct version can be found here:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

 Here are some basic principles for successful underwater photography, when you are a beginner.
 Six simple tips to start taking nice pictures underwater....

 Because underwater photography is more difficult but much more beautiful than photography without water... ???? ????

 From compact to DSLR camera

 I started underwater photography in 2005.
 My very first camera was a disposable case, with a silver film in it, all in a waterproof plastic case with a yellow background.
 We found this in tourist shops & #8230;

 I liked it so much, that I bought in the wake my first digital camera.
 I first "made" my hand (and my eye) with a modest compact, the small Canon Powershot A95, from 2005 to 2009.
 I learned a lot with this equipment "& #160; basic & #160;" and the advice I give below is from this experience.

 After a while, I still a little tour of its possibilities, and the device, he ended up doing the soul & #8230;

 So, I switched to SLR at the beginning of 2010 (Canon Eos 7D, Ikelite housing).
 With the experience, my images have gradually progressed in quality over the years.
 And I continue to learn, to try to improve myself ...